Rice production in Vietnam: Geographical setting

 Apart from rice, the delta is also used for commercial fishing (giant catfish is the most popular, known as ‘Mekong catfish’ could grow up to 3 m).
 Irrawaddy dolphins are found in the higher reaches of the river in Cambodia and Laos.
 Other aqua fauna found in the river delta are many species of: turtles, water snakes, and insects.
 The delta is also the source of animal products of pigs, ducks, chickens, and cattle.

 Important places of interest in the Mekong Delta are: Vĩnh Long homesteads, Mỹ Tho (gateway to the Mekong Delta, a town founded in 1680 originally by the Chinese refugees, now inhabited by locals practicing vocations of fishing and rice cultivation), and Bến Tre town and canals, Khmer pagodas, Trà Vinh – Mekong's first inhabitants, floating fish farms, Cham villages near the town of Châu Đốc, Phú Quốc island and many more sights.

-Legend
+Vietnamese legends regarding rice

-Rice is called ‘white gold’ in Vietnam and has a link to the Sanskrit name ‘Dhanya’ (meaning: "the sustainer of the human race"), the name given to Rice in India.
-In Vietnam, there is a folklore that is narrated on rice.
+Rice is called ‘white gold’ in Vietnam and has a link to the Sanskrit name ‘Dhanya’ (meaning: "the sustainer of the human race"), the name given to rice in India.
+In Vietnam, there is folklore that is based on rice.
 According to the folk legend, in ancient times, rice was not produced but was summoned by fervent prayers by people.
 Rice would appear from the heaven in the form of a large ball in every house.
 On one occasion, a lady was sweeping the floor of her house as ordered by her husband to welcome the rice ball.
 The large rice ball landed in the house when the lady was still sweeping and it hit the broom and then broke into many pieces.
 Since then people of Vietnam had to work hard with their hands to grow rice.

-Rice cultivation probably happened as a creation event between fifteen and eight thousand years ago.
-During this window rice has been prosperously grown in Vietnam, China, Madagascar, India, East Africa, South Carolina and many other locales.
-Unknown merchants and sailors likely made this into the rice commodity as it is known today.